What is EmployABILITY?

 Can students opt out of including their responses in the research database?

 Yes.
-At the end of the profile tool, students are given an information sheet and consent form.
-They can opt out of including their responses.
+At the end of the profile tool, students receive an information sheet and consent form.
+They decide whether or not to include their responses in the database.
 Opting out does not impact students’ access to any of the tools and resources.

 Are students identifiable?